-For this standard scenario (AU-STS 2), CASA has undertaken a SORA assessment for a predefined Concept of Operations (CONOPs) for a Beyond Visual Line of Sight (BVLOS) operation near a vertical object/s with a sparsely populated ground environment.
+For this standard scenario (AU-STS 1), CASA has undertaken a SORA assessment for a predefined Concept of Operations (CONOPs) for a Beyond Visual Line of Sight (BVLOS) operation near a vertical object/s with a controlled ground environment.

 While not an exhaustive list, the use-cases that fall within this scenario might include inspections or surveillance of infrastructure, such as powerlines, communications towers, wind turbines and/or bridges.
 This scenario may also cover operations that occur near a vertical object(s) (e.g. a building), but where that object is not the subject or target of the operation.
+A controlled ground environment mine sites, wind farms, or other similar locations.